-- Be aware of anonymity, witness support and the criminal process in general where an allegation of sexual violence or sexual harassment is progressing through the criminal justice system - Do all they reasonably can to protect the anonymity of any children involved in any report of sexual violence or sexual harassment, for example, carefully considering which staff should know about the report, and any support for children involved - Consider the potential impact of social media in facilitating the spreading of rumours and exposing victims' identities The government's information sharing advice for safeguarding practitioners includes 7 'golden rules' for sharing information, and will support staff who have to make decisions about sharing information If staff are in any doubt about sharing information, they should speak to the DSL (or deputy) Confidentiality is also addressed in this policy with respect to record-keeping in section 14, and allegations of abuse against staff in appendix 3 7.
-Recognising abuse and taking action Staff, volunteers and governors must follow the procedures set out below in the event of a safeguarding issue.
+- Be aware of anonymity, witness support and the criminal process in general where an allegation of sexual violence or sexual harassment is progressing through the criminal justice system - Do all they reasonably can to protect the anonymity of any children involved in any report of sexual violence or sexual harassment, for example, carefully considering which staff should know about the report, and any support for children involved - Consider the potential impact of social media in facilitating the spreading of rumours and exposing victims' identities The government's information sharing advice for safeguarding practitioners includes 7 'golden rules' for sharing information, and will support staff who have to make decisions about sharing information If staff are in any doubt about sharing information, they should speak to the DSL (or deputy) Confidentiality is also addressed in this policy with respect to record-keeping in section 15, and allegations of abuse against staff in appendix 3 7.
+Recognising abuse and taking action All staff are expected to be able to identify and recognise all forms of abuse, neglect and exploitation and shall be alert to the potential need for early help for a child who: - > Is disabled - > Has special educational needs (whether or not they have a statutory education health and care (EHC) plan) - > Is a young carer - > Is bereaved - Is showing signs of being drawn into anti-social or criminal behaviour, including being affected by gangs and county lines and organised crime groups and/or serious violence, including knife crime - > Is frequently missing/goes missing from education, care or home - > Is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - Is at risk of being radicalised or exploited - > Is viewing problematic and/or inappropriate online content (for example, linked to violence), or developing inappropriate relationships online - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - > Is misusing drugs or alcohol - > Is suffering from mental ill health - > Has returned home to their family from care - > Is at risk of so-called 'honour'-based abuse such as female genital mutilation (FGM) or forced marriage - Is a privately fostered child - > Has a parent or carer in custody or is affected by parental offending - Is missing education, or persistently absent from school, or not in receipt of full-time education - > Has experienced multiple suspensions and is at risk of, or has been permanently excluded Staff, volunteers and governors must follow the procedures set out below in the event of a safeguarding issue.
 Please note - in this and subsequent sections, you should take any references to the DSL to mean "the DSL (or deputy DSL)".
 7.1 If a child is suffering or likely to suffer harm, or in immediate danger Make a referral to children's social care and/or the police immediately if you believe a child is suffering or likely to suffer from harm, or in immediate danger.
 Anyone can make a referral.
 Tell the DSL (see section 5.2) as soon as possible if you make a referral directly.